AbdulhaleemSiddiqui/Abdulhaleem-62902-HCI/Phase 2.md

 2. The Multiple app on one screen is the main option of this application.
 Most used applicaion of users he/she can set those applications on a screen.
 For eg if user want to open the whatsapp and facebook simultaneouly or any other application Computer screen divided into parts.
 He/She can view multiple apps on a single screen.you can listen background music and also twite schduling is most important option on social websites

-The targeted audience are free or scoial media user they most of the time spend in soical web site for scrolling or uploading videos or images in social webs sites or expend the time in listen to the music.Social admin page user control so many apps simultaneously at a time are the main audience of this application.
+The targeted audience are free or scoial media user they most of the time spend on soical web site for scrolling or uploading videos or images in social webs sites or spend the time listen the music.Social admin page user control so many apps simultaneously at a time are the main audience of this application.

 ## Design Alternatives ##

-### 1) Designs
+### Designs

-### 2) Personas
+### Personas

 1) John is an old person that and he is working in industrial area.
 Due to the environment he is suffering from weak eyes and age factor.
 They have lots of work to do and many of them work are on the computer.
 While using computer he wastes so many times to find the apps or any other file.